-Each type of radiation affects the eye differently and because ultraviolet and infrared radiation are invisible to the naked eye they pose an extreme threat to your eye health if you choose to weld without the proper protection.
+Each type of radiation affects the eye differently and because ultraviolet and infrared radiation is invisible to the naked eye they pose an extreme threat to your eye health if you choose to weld without the proper protection.
 Ultraviolet radiation is absorbed by the cornea and can eventually lead to keratitis and conjunctivitis.
-Bursts of visible radiation can temporarily diminish visual acuity with potentially long-term damage resulting from prolonged exposure while infrared radiation can cause permanent reduction in vision.
+Bursts of visible radiation can temporarily diminish visual acuity with potentially long-term damage resulting from prolonged exposure while infrared radiation can cause a permanent reduction in vision.

 Any way you look at it, welding necessitates extremely specialized equipment that can absorb and reflect harmful radiation emissions.
 Enter welding protection glass.
-Both the green lens and gold-coated lens offer optimal protection from welding related radiation, ensuring your safety as well as continued eye health.
+Both the green lens and gold-coated lens offer optimal protection from welding-related radiation, ensuring your safety as well as continued eye health.

 The Green Lens